corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/tls-certification.md

 ## Use with Helm Chart

-When deploying the C5 cluster to Kubernetes using Helm, certificate information can be provided as a Kubernetes secret.
+When deploying a Corda cluster to Kubernetes using Helm, certificate information can be provided as a Kubernetes secret.
 You can either create a Kubernetes secret manually to hold the certificate information or allow Helm to generate a new secret.
 You can specify the secret name in the Helm values file under the parameter  `Values.workers.rest.tls.secretName`.
 If this optional value is not provided, Helm generates the certificate data at installation time and automatically creates a Kubernetes secret for the REST Worker to use.